Learning coding/design/AI

 The following section describes the learning outcomes from integrating GAI into the ITC course under OBE that are categorized in four dimensions: (a) acquisition of OBE-compliant competency; (b) students’ engagement at levels of blended instruction; (c) usage patterns generated by using AI and its association to learning performance based on evidence, and (d) emergence of explanations regarding how effects were observed.
 Quantitative results are presented prior to qualitative and finally a mixed synthesis of both strands of evidence.

-To summarize students’ baseline characteristics, Table 3 summarizes the paired-samples t-test results of student performance on four ILOs.
-To avoid Type I errors from multiple comparisons, we applied a Bonferroni correction.
-Results show statistically significant improvement of all ILOs following intervention: conceptual understanding [t(47) = 4.35, p < 0.001, Cohen d = 0.63], skills and application [t(47) = 4.10, p < 0.001, Cohen d = 0.59], problem solving and innovation [t(47) = 4.50, p < 0.001, Cohen d = 0.65], ethics and professional competence [t(47) = 3.60, p < 0.001, Cohen d = 0.52].
-All effects exceeded medium (d > 0.50), suggesting positive association between AI enhanced blended teaching model to student gains.
+To summarize students’ baseline characteristics, Table 3 summarizes the paired-samples t-test outcomes of scholar efficiency on 4 ILOs.
+To keep away from Sort I errors from a number of comparisons, we utilized a Bonferroni correction.
+Outcomes present statistically important enchancment of all ILOs following intervention: conceptual understanding [t(47) = 4.35, p < 0.001, Cohen d = 0.63], abilities and software [t(47) = 4.10, p < 0.001, Cohen d = 0.59], downside fixing and innovation [t(47) = 4.50, p < 0.001, Cohen d = 0.65], ethics {and professional} competence [t(47) = 3.60, p < 0.001, Cohen d = 0.52].
+All results exceeded medium (d > 0.50), suggesting constructive affiliation between AI enhanced blended educating mannequin to scholar good points.

 ILO1 (Conceptual understanding) 76.2 (8.4) 83.5 (8.7) +7.3 4.35 (47) < 0.001 0.63